ivanmu-1/Excel-Portfolio-/Automated Customer Invoice System/HOW_I_BUILT_THIS.md

 * Utilized Name Manager to define a structured list named Cust_list for data retrieval using VLookUp

 ### 1.3 Automating the Invoice Section
-* Set up =VLOOKUP using the Cust_listto pull customer details into the invoice form when selecting a customer.
+* Set up =VLOOKUP using the Cust_list list to pull customer details into the invoice form when selecting a customer.
-* Implemented =IFNA Formula to hide unnecessary error message nad ensure cleaner data presentation.
+* Implemented =IFNA Formula to hide unnecessary error message and ensure cleaner data presentation.

 ### 1.4 Logging Issued Invoices
 * Created an **Invoice Record Sheet** to track: